 When patients reach their due date, I gently increase the stimulation on the needles to support a downward movement of energy.
 If it’s been advised by a birth professional for medical reasons, we can start the stimulating treatments sooner.

 What I have noticed over my career is that even with stimulating acupuncture treatments, labor will not start until the body is ready and the baby is ready.
 Acupuncture can help move the process in a healthy direction and some of my patients go into labor 12-24 hours after their stimulating treatments.

-I frequently get phone calls from women who are at their due date or overdue and are looking to try acupuncture to move the process along.
-I am always happy to treat patients at this stage, and I find the treatments can still be very effective.
+I frequently get phone calls from patients who are at their due date or overdue and are looking to try acupuncture to move the process along.
+I am always happy to treat patients at this stage, and I find the treatments can be very effective.